popeye007/popeye007.github.io/_posts/2017-07-12-am045-2017-student-projects.md

 ### Multimedia Data Analysis:
   - "Find the Member" by Pablo Garcia Arribas, Soohyun Lee, Begaiym Omurkanova, Hannah Rowe, and Dastan Yusupov.
-    + This project uses machine learning and computer vision techniques to detect faces of group memebers (image and video data) in real-time (using webcam).
+    + This project uses the machine learning and computer vision techniques to detect faces of group memebers (image and video data) in real-time (using webcam).
     + [[report]](/files/am045-2017/find the members (report).pdf) [[slide]](/files/am045-2017/find the members (slides).pdf)

   - "Classification of Voice" by 丁宁, 陈梦霞, 梁海娜, 王清凝 and 王敏.
-    + This project uses machine learning technique to classify the voice (audio data) as either male or female.
+    + This project uses the machine learning technique to classify the human voice (audio data) as either male or female.
     + [[report]](/files/am045-2017/classification of voice (report).pdf) [[slide]](/files/am045-2017/classification of voice (slides).pdf)

 ### Financial Analysis: